CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/CM-WellWebInterface.md

 A path to an infoton contains the CM-Well host, the sub-folders and the infoton's unique ID.
 For example: `<cm-well-host>/data.com/1-34415653093`

-There are several lab, pre-production and production CM-Well environments, and each one has a different root URI.

 ---------------------------------
 <a name="hdr3"></a>
 ## CM-Well UI Controls ##